 Digital health is an emerging topic of research.
 Very little empirical evidence exists on the impact of digital health technologies on nurses, persons and families receiving care, including potential or actual risks to persons, families and caregivers, and to their experiences of compassionate care when digital health technologies are used (6).
-Furthermore, issues related to access to technologies and ethical considerations are lacking high quality empirical evidence (6) (see Research Gaps and Future Implications).
+Furthermore, issues related to access to technologies and ethical considerations are lacking high quality empirical evidence (6) (see Research gaps and future implications).
 In this BPG, most of the evidence for the prioritized research questions is of low or very low certainty as per GRADE methodology.
-This is due to the lack of high-quality randomized controlled trials^G (RCTs) in the areas of digital health that were focused on, and the fact that many non-randomized studies^G had high risk of bias, small sample sizes, and inconsistency in the results.
+This is due to the lack of high-quality randomized controlled trials^G (RCTs) in the areas of digital health, and the fact that many non-randomized studies^G had high risk of bias, small sample sizes, and inconsistency in the results.